Portland Road, Shirebrook, Derbyshire.

 In some cases, structure’s that originally covered the venue after the stadium had been demolished, may have been themselves demolished too, so the one described is more likely to be the one which now presently covers the site.

-EVIDENCE LEFT TODAY——————–Nothing known of, although the White Swan Public House is still there.
+EVIDENCE LEFT TODAY——————–Nothing known of, even the White Swan Public House has been replaced recently by a Lidl Store.

-FURTHER COMMENTS———————The entrance to this venue was behind The White Swan Public House, which still exists along Portland Road.
+FURTHER COMMENTS———————The entrance to this venue was behind The White Swan Public House on Portland Road, which sadly no longer exists.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.